SUNY-ESF Grant and Scholarship Programs

 SUNY ESF Presidential and National Scholarships

-High school seniors with outstanding academic credentials can receive merit scholarships through ESF’s Presidential Scholarship Program.
-In order to be considered for a Presidential Scholarship, students must submit the following no later than February 1:
+High school seniors with outstanding academic credentials can receive merit scholarships through ESF’s Presidential Scholarship Program or National Scholarship Program.
+In order to be considered for a Presidential or National Scholarship, students must submit the following no later than February 1:

 SUNY ESF Admissions Application

 - Secondary school transcripts showing grades, rank in class, and SAR or ACT scores.